survivejs/webpack-book/manuscript/developing/02_automatic_browser_refresh.md

 ![Hello world](images/hello_01.png)

-If you try modifying the code, you should see some output in your terminal.
+If you try modifying the code, you should see output in your terminal.
 The browser should also perform a hard refresh on change.

 T> WDS will try to run in another port in case the default one is being used.
 See the terminal output to figure out where it ends up running.
 You can debug the situation with a command like `netstat -na | grep 8080`.
 If something is running on the port 8080, it should display a message.
 The exact command may depend on the platform.